stamdar/Windows_Setup/README.md

     * Firefox
     * Chrome

 > Taskbar pin/unpin behavior is best-effort and may vary across Windows builds / languages.
+Does not work on windows 11.

 ---